Darius Campbell Danesh: 2004–2008: Live Twice and other ventures

 His book Sink or Swim, about the perils of the music business, was a Sunday Times best seller.
 He contributed to the War Child charity album with Coldplay and Oasis.
 He also headlined in India with Alanis Morissette.
-After receiving news that his father was diagnosed with terminal cancer, he wrote and dedicated his second studio album Live Twice to Dr Booth Danesh, who later made a miraculous recovery.
+After receiving news that his father was diagnosed with terminal cancer, he wrote and dedicated his second studio album Live Twice to Dr Booth Danesh, who later recovered.
 In 2005, the album's title-track Live Twice became his fifth top ten single.

 Danesh had two West End runs in Chicago during 2005–2006, and at 25, became the youngest actor to fill the role of Billy Flynn since the show first opened on Broadway in 1975.
 In 2007, after seeing Ewan McGregor in the role, he played the lead in Michael Grandage's Olivier Award-winning production of Guys and Dolls, starring as Sky Masterson.
 Later that year, he reprised his role of Billy Flynn for the 10th anniversary charity performance of Chicago in London, to benefit the charities Breast Cancer Haven and Breast Health Institute.

-In 2008, he returned to London's West End to play Rhett Butler in Sir Trevor Nunn's musical adaptation of Gone with the Wind.
+In 2008, he returned to London's West End to play Rhett Butler in Trevor Nunn's musical adaptation of Gone with the Wind.

 2010–2015: Popstar to Operastar and theatre

 In January and February 2010, Danesh won the UK's ITV1 talent show Popstar to Operastar, in which eight pop stars were trained to perform famous opera arias.
 He was mentored by tenor Rolando Villazón, with whom he went on to duet on the song "The Impossible Dream".
 In May 2010 he appeared as toreador Escamillo in Bizet's opera Carmen at The O_{2} Arena in London.
 At the age of 29, he assumed the lead role of Carmen's lover.
 The same year, he starred in The History of the Big Bands tour, a show about the Big Band and Swing Era, featuring the songs of Frank Sinatra and the music of the key musicians of the big band era, including music from Harry James, Benny Goodman, Tommy Dorsey, Duke Ellington, Glenn Miller, Count Basie, Woody Herman and Buddy Rich.

-On 1 July 2013, it was announced that Danesh would play the lead role of Warden in the show From Here to Eternity the Musical.
+In 2013 Danesh played the lead role of Warden in the show From Here to Eternity the Musical.